Introduction to Amazon interviews

 Amazon is focused on ‘hiring well, rather than hiring quickly’.
 The process will take as long as it takes.
 Amazon would rather leave roles open than fill them with the wrong candidates.

-Amazon interview type: behavioural
+Amazon interview type: behavioral

 Every role will be assessed for fit with Amazon’s Leadership Principles.
 This will account for the majority of your interview process.
 Different principles are tested for in each round, and principles where a possible weakness is perceived are tested deeply to be sure of your capability.